dynamsoft-docs/barcode-reader-docs-mobile/programming/android/user-guide-v10.2.1100.md

 >Note:
 >
-> - Android Studio 2022.3.1 is used here in this guide.
+>- Android Studio 2022.3.1 is used here in this guide.
-> - You can get similar source code from
+>- You can get similar source code from
 >    - <a href="https://github.com/Dynamsoft/barcode-reader-mobile-samples/tree/main/android/HelloWorld/DecodeWithCameraEnhancer" target="_blank">DecodeWithCameraEnhancer Sample (Java)</a>
 >    - <a href="https://github.com/Dynamsoft/barcode-reader-mobile-samples/tree/main/android/HelloWorld/DecodeWithCameraEnhancerKt" target="_blank">DecodeWithCameraEnhancer Sample (Kotlin)</a>
->   - DynamsoftCameraEnhancer library is used for camera capture in this guide below.
+>- DCE is used for camera capture in this guide below.
 If you use the Android CameraX SDK for camera capture, check [DecodeWithCameraX sample]({{ site.android }}samples/no-camera-enhancer.html) on how to add barcode scanning to your app.

 ### Create a New Project